 There’s no escaping feeling bad from time to time.
 Feeling bad is a part of life.
 Our feelings are indicators of our thoughts.
 Painful or angry thoughts alert us that something is wrong.

-It’s important you notice and take action, then let these “alerts” go.
+It’s important to notice and take action, then let these “alerts” go.
 Holding on to bad feelings and thoughts for too long can lead to internal discord, create habitual negative reactions, and attract more bad feelings.

 Whether you’ve been feeling bad for a long time or you’ve been rocking along in life and then are suddenly hit by them, here are five simple ways you can intelligently process through painful thoughts and emotions so that they don’t get the best of you.

 When you have a negative thought, you can “focus up” to turn it into a positive.
 Any difficult situation can be made more manageable by choosing a more positive, hopeful focus:

 This will require filling your mind with good thoughts, learning to look for the good, and choosing a better approach.
 Victim mentality will try to sabotage this approach, but with determination and practice, you can begin to take charge of your focus.